wellyshen/react-cool-portal/README.md

 ### Basic Use Case

-Inserts an element or component into the a different location in the DOM.
+Inserts an element or component into a different location in the DOM.

 ```js
 import React from "react";